-- The tax collector is a county officer who serves under the general oversight of several state agencies. - The tax collector is responsible for the collection of all ad valorem taxes levied by the county, the school board, some special taxing districts, and all municipalities within the county, along with certain special assessments levied and user fees. - In performing the duties assigned by law, the tax collector is subject to strict accountability concerning the receipt, deposit, investment, and remittance of amounts collected.
+- The tax collector is a county officer who serves under the general oversight of several state agencies. - The tax collector is responsible for the collection of all ad valorem taxes levied by the county, the school board, some special taxing districts, and all municipalities within the county, along with certain special assessments levied and user fees. - The tax collector is responsible for acting as the agent for various state agencies for the sale of vehicle and watercraft licenses and registrations, hunting and fishing licenses, and, in certain counties, for the testing for and issuance of motor vehicle licenses. - In performing the duties assigned by law, the tax collector is subject to strict accountability concerning the receipt, deposit, investment, and remittance of amounts collected.